Supercolony-net/Open-Grants-Program/applications/openbrush.md

 ### Ecosystem Fit

 * Where and how does your project fit into the ecosystem?

-The project fits in any substrate-based blockchain because it can have `contract-pallet` which provides ink! support.
+A necessity of a solution like this seemed rather urgent to us when we started to work with ink!.
+We quikcly realized that we strategically would like to become the company that builds in the ecosystem.
+Decided that we want to take commitment and help ink! became widespread and used.
+Right now usability of ink! is very low.
+Openbrush is deicated towards changing that.

 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Our target audience is smart contract developers.
+Our target audience are smart contract developers on ink!.

 * What need(s) does your project meet?

-Our project is starting point for smart contract developers from Ethereum and it aims to improve smart contract development on ink!.
+Our project is starting point for smart contract developers coming from other ecosystems like Ethereum and it aims to improve smart contract development on ink!.

 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?